ORDER EXECUTION POLICY

 Given the nature of risk and volatility of financial markets, the client may want to consider using different types of orders to limit risk and manage investment strategies.

 Market order: A Market Order is an Order to buy or sell a CFD as promptly as possible at the prevailing market price.
-Execution of this Order results in opening and closing a trade position.
+Execution of this Order results in opening a trade position.
 CFDs are bought at ASK price and sold at BID price.
 Stop Loss and Take Profit Orders can be attached to a Market Order.
 Market Orders are offered for all type of accounts.
 If the market price moves during the time it takes to fill a client’s order, the order will most likely be executed at the next best available price.

-This is an Order to buy or sell a CFD in the future at the best available price once a certain price is reached.
+Pending Orders: This is an Order to buy or sell a CFD in the future at the best available price once a certain price is reached.
 The Company offers the following types of Pending Orders: Buy Limit, Buy Stop, Sell Limit or Sell Stop Orders to trading accounts for CFDs.

 A Pending order is an Order that allows the user to buy or sell a CFD at a pre-defined price in the future.
 These Pending Orders are executed once the price reaches the requested level.
 However, it is noted that under certain trading conditions it may be impossible to execute these Orders at the Client’s requested price.
 In this case, the Company has the right to execute the Order at the first available price.
 This may occur, for example, at times of rapid price fluctuations of the price, rises or falls in one trading session to such an extent that, under the rules of the relevant exchange, trading is suspended or restricted, or there is lack of liquidity, or this may occur at the opening of trading sessions.